tzcytpm/pl-comms-web/docs/config.md

 identifiers like emails and phone numbers.
 It is not used to store your password or account information.

-As of PL Comms 1.4.0, all identity server functions are optional and you are prompted to agree to terms before data is sent to the identity server.
+As of privateLINE Comms 1.4.0, all identity server functions are optional and you are prompted to agree to terms before data is sent to the identity server.

-PL Comms will check multiple sources when looking for an identity server to use in the following order of preference:
+privateLINE Comms will check multiple sources when looking for an identity server to use in the following order of preference:

 1. The identity server set in the user's account data